Roof Repair in Scranton, PA

 Repair may make sense if

-- Repair makes the most sense when the issue is identifiable, limited, and not repeated across many areas.
+- Repair is usually the stronger Scranton value when the issue is identifiable, limited, and not part of a pattern of cold-season recurrence.

 Replacement may make sense if

-- If leaks keep appearing in different places, the roof may be aging beyond practical spot repairs.
+- If the same winter-season symptoms keep returning at different intersections, the roof may be aging beyond practical spot work.

-- Replacement may be the better path when underlying roof components are no longer supporting durable repairs.
+- Replacement may be the better path when older intersections no longer support a repair that can outlast another winter cycle.

 Common roof repair solutions and upgrade paths